git-mirror/wordpress-akismet/readme.txt

 == Changelog ==

+* Fix bug in initial comment check for ipv6 addresses
 * Report comments as ham when they are moved from spam to moderation
 * Report comments as ham when clicking undo after spam